furrysigma/sample-mod/README.md

 On the **archived** version of thisisnotawebsitedotcom, you can use the code "mods" to access the mod list.</br>
 From there, just enter in "furrysigma/sample-mod" and it will be loaded.

-After loading it, the code provided is "skibidi".
+After loading it, the code provided is "skib".
 It should respond with "dop dop".

 ### How do I make my own mod?